 Interventional Neurology is a medical specialty that utilizes advanced imaging equipment to perform minimally invasive procedures to treat complex diseases of the brain, neck and spine.
 One of the objectives Interventional Neurology at Lafayette General Medical Center is to improve stroke care and to enhance quality of life for stroke survivors.
 Interventional Neurologists provide a number of treatment options for patients needing alternatives to more invasive surgical procedures.
 They also offer expanded therapeutic options for individuals who might be ineligible for treatment.

-For example, in cases of ischemic stroke, where a patient arrives at the hospital beyond the timeframe for traditional treatment, the Interventional Neurologist could offer lifesaving alternatives.
+For example, in some cases of ischemic stroke, the Interventional Neurologist could offer lifesaving alternatives.
 In addition to stroke, Interventional Neurologists could also treat vascular malformations, arteriovenous malformations, vasospasms, aneurysms and tumors.